Personalized Holiday Gifts

 Adrienne Wong, a designer and artist based in New York city makes elegant and cheerful monogrammed coasters and gift tags.
 The coasters are a thoughtful little gift and the tags will jazz up and individualize your wrapping.

-From Russell and Hazel, for your hyper-organized friends, a notepad for the seconds, minutes and hours of the day - $30, and a personalized embosser - $66, or stamp - $46... need I say more? goop readers will have a 15% discount on the website until December 17th.
-Just enter ‘goop09’ when at checkout.
+From Russell and Hazel, for your hyper-organized friends, a notepad for the seconds, minutes and hours of the day ($30), a personalized embosser ($66), or stamp ($46)… need I say more?

 I designed a series of cards for Tiny Prints this year.
 It’s a wonderful way to keep family and friends posted on your own family and to sweeten the deal, 10% of all the proceeds go to the Robin Hood Foundation, helping feed underprivileged New York City families.
 Cards start at $1.39 each.